mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 of noble families rather than corporate bodies in their own right.

-Some worlds have non-K’kree populations, all of whom are required to follow a herbivorous diet.
+Some worlds have non-K'kree populations, all of whom are required to follow a herbivorous diet.
 Many indigenous sentient races within the Two Thousand Worlds were exterminated and those that remain know